1yarik/figma-to-html/README.md

 # figma-to-html
 Site The Upside Down

-This is the website of an Italian restaurant
+This is the website of an Italian restaurant.